 11:20 Doc M decides to turn in.
 But, worried about Dexter, he is restless and can’t sleep.

 12:45 am Dexter’s car found on Second West Street near 3rd South by special policeman H. Merrick.
 He notifies police.
 Patrolman U.F.
 Nelson investigates.
 The gears and ignition are locked, and the keys are gone, so the officers push it to the station.
 (Joel P. Dastrup and H.W.
 Clark were also involved with the handling of the car and later testified at the inquest, as did J.S.
 Barlow of the id unit, who found a fingerprint on the right hand door.
 Alvah Stout, the Sheriff’s fingerprint expert confirmed.
 (Salt Lake Telegram 2/23/1930).

 1:00 am Smelter E. Ray Peterson, driving home from work at a copper mine in Magna along the pole line road, spots a dark object along the road.
 Reaching home, he thinks it might have been a body.
-He and his wife go back to verify it was a body then report it to the sheriff’s office in Midvale.
+He and his wife go back to verify it was a body then report it to the sheriff’s office at Midvale.

 1:00 am Peggy returns from a dance at the Elk’s Hall.